 Our Favorite and Final Considerations

-We don’t include products we don’t like in our reviews and that’s no different for pull-up bars.
+We don’t include products we don’t like in our reviews and that’s no different for stand alone pull-up bars.
 If the product has bad user reviews, is made by a shady company, uses cheap plastics and doesn’t look like it will help you achieve your fitness goals we don’t even waste time mentioning it on PullupProfessors.
 This means all of the units mentioned above are a solid choice.
 They differ mostly in your goals, the space you have to put it and what your future plans are.

 At the end of the day however, we always pick a favorite, and if budget and size wasn’t an issue for a free standing pull up bar, we’d have to go with the Gold’s Gym XR 10.9.
 Taking into account it has everything you need to hit your pull ups, dips, leg raises, and push ups, while being constructed out of massive silver and black tubular steel and somehow ending up priced far BELOW many other lesser built systems, it’s a clear winner for us.